Metacat does not handle attribute XPATH queries correctly

 ', or '../'.

-#5 Updated by Chris Jones almost 16 years ago
+#5 Updated by Chris Jones about 16 years ago

 Changes to the Query subsystem fix bugs that prevented attributes from being